Guide to Work, Study, Travel and Living Abroad

 All because I knew one simple expression in her language.

-• Ah, that word “host.”
-I shouldn’t have to say this, and yet from experience I know that I must: Please remember that being in a host country necessarily means that you are a guest there.
+• Ah, that word "host."
+I shouldn't have to say this; from experience, I know that I must: Please remember that being in a host country means you are a guest there.
 Making disparaging remarks, however innocent or offhand they may seem to you, can be hurtful in a couple of ways.
-First, such remarks tend to encourage negative, elitist thinking on your part.
-And such comments aren’t likely to win you any friends.
-So avoid saying things like, “Well, let me tell you how we do it back in the U.S.” Reverse the roles and you’ll immediately see just how offensive such comments are.
+First, such statements tend to encourage negative, elitist thinking on your part.
+And such comments aren't likely to win you any friends.
+So avoid saying things like, "Well, let me tell you how we do it back in the U.S." Reverse the roles, and you'll immediately see just how offensive such comments are.

-This doesn't mean that you won’t want to make such comments sometimes.
-Even today I still hate that I can’t flush toilet paper.
+This doesn't mean you won't want to make such comments sometimes.
+Even today, I still hate that I can't flush toilet paper.
 (It goes into a little waste basket beside the toilet.)
-I just don’t complain about it.
+I just don't complain about it.
 After all, when in Rome…

 • In general, try to roll with the punches.
-Your attitude can be either your greatest asset or your greatest liability.
+Your attitude can be either your greatest asset or your most significant liability.
 The choice is yours.
-If you can see each day or challenge as a mini-adventure, you’ll fare much better.
-And remember: What is truly frustrating or aggravating today will make a great story to tell tomorrow.
+You'll fare much better if you can see each day or challenge as a mini-adventure.
+And remember: What is genuinely frustrating or aggravating today will make a great story to tell tomorrow.

 • The longer you are abroad, the more likely you are to hit a rough patch.
 Simply knowing this may help you somewhat to absorb what comes.
-It’s also helpful to have a support network.
-I recommend cultivating both local friends, but also other foreigners.
+It's also helpful to have a support network.
+I recommend cultivating not only local friends but also other foreigners.
 Locals can help you learn the language and navigate the vagaries of the local culture and bureaucracy.
-Expats, particularly those who’ve been in country awhile, can often understand better your frustration that you’re missing the NCAA tournament because the website blocked you for being outside the U.S.
+Expats, particularly those who've been in the country awhile, can often understand better your frustration that you're missing the NCAA tournament because the website blocked you due to being outside the U.S.

 • I reminded you that you would be a guest in your host country previously.
-You’ll be more than that.
-You’ll be a representative of your home country, and of foreigners in general.
-So if you scream loudly in a hotel lobby, “Doesn’t anyone here speak English?!”, obviously you are going to leave a bitter taste in the mouths of all around you.
+You'll be more than that.
+You'll be a representative of your home country and of foreigners in general.
+So if you scream loudly in a hotel lobby, "Doesn't anyone here speak English?!" obviously, you will leave a bitter taste in the mouths of all around you.
 (I actually witnessed such an outburst once.)

-• Extending a little kindness, doing a little more than you need to, can truly work wonders.
-Sometimes it’s a little thing: Could you offer some advice about English immersion programs in the U.S.?
+• Extending a little kindness, doing more than you need to, can work wonders.
+Sometimes, it's a little thing: Could you offer some advice about English immersion programs in the U.S.?
 Do you have a real estate contact in South Florida?
-When you next visit the U.S., could you perhaps bring back some Victoria’s Secret Fantasies® hydrating lotion?
-Sometimes the requests will be easy to field.
-Sometimes they’ll be more involved.
-Sometimes you won’t be able to resolve the matter.
+When you next visit the U.S., could you bring back some Victoria's Secret Fantasies® hydrating lotion?
+Sometimes, the requests will be easy to field.
+Sometimes, they'll be more involved.
+Sometimes, you won't be able to resolve the matter.
 But do TRY.
-Just making a bit of an effort, even if you are not ultimately successful, will be appreciated.
+Even if you are not ultimately successful, just making a bit of an effort will be appreciated.

 The Story of Guilherme